 6 Common Causes of Sore Nipples & Painful Breastfeeding

 Let’s talk about nipples… but not just any nipples.
-Let’s talk about sore nipples (cringe).
-I have something to share with you that may come as a surprise.
-Breastfeeding should not be painful.
+Let’s talk about sore nipples.
+This may come as a surprise, but breastfeeding should not be painful.

 Now, some of you may be questioning the validity of this statement; however, I have plenty of information that I am going to share with you to substantiate my claim.